All Episodes

 Thank you very much.

-Charlie Wrangle is the same guy that's gonna sit here after it goes through and blame us, blame manufacturers for going overseas when he's part of the problem.
+Charlie Wrangell is the same guy that's going to sit here after it goes through and blame us, blame manufacturers for going overseas when he's part of the problem.

-Well, here's a good point, and you know why this happens, because Democrats and plus the the government agencies that score these tax increases and tax cut bills, they do it statically.
+Well, here's a good point, and you know why this happens, because Democrats, plus the government agencies that score these tax increases and tax cut bills, they do it statically.

 They do not dynamically score what happens.